 - Look at your historical annual customer order numbers.
 Break down the figures into daily, monthly and quarterly volumes to help you identify the peaks and troughs of customer demand.
 Will you, for example, need extra stock in early December to meet Christmas demand?

 - Identify how much additional stock you are likely to need if customer demand increases for any reason (this is your buffer).
 For an accurate forecast, look at what’s happened in previous years.
 Check the latest consumer trends.
-Review field data to work out the right volume of safety stock for your business.
+Review industry data to work out the right volume of safety stock for your business.

 Also, think about how much equipment you’ll need to ship stock throughout the year.
 At certain periods, you may need additional boxes or bubble wrap; at other times you may need less.
 Plan for this too.

 Stay on top of stock supply

 Check you have a good process in place for maintaining optimal stock levels.
 Ask yourself:

 - How quickly can I replace declining stock levels?

 - Do I have sufficient safety stock for an unpredictable spike in customer demand?